apache/trafficserver/doc/admin-guide/logging/filters.en.rst

    specific language governing permissions and limitations under the License.

-.. include:: ../../../common.defs
+.. include:: ../../common.defs

-.. _admin-monitoring-logging-pipes:
+.. _admin-logging-filters:

-ASCII Log Pipes
+Log Filters
-***************

-In addition to ``ASCII`` and ``BINARY`` file modes for custom log formats, |TS|
-can output log entries in ``ASCII_PIPE`` mode.
-This mode writes the log entries to a UNIX named pipe (a buffer in memory).
-Other processes may read from this named pipe using standard I/O functions.

-The advantage of this mode is that |TS| does not need to write the entries to disk, which frees disk space and bandwidth for other tasks.
-When the buffer is full, |TS| drops log entries and issues an error message indicating how many entries were dropped.
-Because |TS| only writes complete log entries to the pipe, only full records are dropped.
+***********

+Filters, configured in :file:`logging.config` allow you to create rules which may be applied to log definitions, limiting the entries included in the log output.
+This may be useful if your |TS| nodes receive many events which you have no need to log or analyze, or you wish to establish separate logs with their own rotation policies to more rapidly perform log analysis for a subset of events.

+Configuration options are covered in detail in the :ref:`admin-custom-logs-filters` section of :file:`logging.config`, so this page is currently left as a reference to the feature's existence.